ec-europa/eubfr-data-lake/docs/cookbook/aggregation/projects-aggregation-by-country-code.md

-# Aggregate projects by location (Geohash Grid Aggregation)
+# Aggregate projects by location (Geo Centroid computing)

-This example shows how to aggregate projects by the `centroid` field in an attempt of doing a simple server side clustering.
-We make use of the _GeoHash grid Aggregation_ with a defined precision that goes from 1 to 12.
+This example shows how to aggregate projects by the `contry_code` field and then compute the `centroid` field in an attempt of doing a simple server side clustering.
+We make use of the _Geo Centroid Aggregation_.

-Read more about the dimensions of the precisions in the official documentation: [https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-geohashgrid-aggregation.html#\_cell_dimensions_at_the_equator](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-geohashgrid-aggregation.html#_cell_dimensions_at_the_equator)

 * Endpoint: `https://PROJECTS_INDEX/project/_search`
 * Method: `POST`